Introduction

 Confusion: Cognitive Effects of LVDD

 By incorporating these tools, healthcare professionals can gain a more comprehensive view of individual health, allowing for better management of cognitive symptoms.
 This integration not only enhances the understanding of a patient's overall condition but also facilitates timely interventions.
-Ultimately, this approach can and support healthcare providers in delivering more effective care.
+Ultimately, this approach can improve outcomes and support healthcare providers in delivering more effective care.

 Recognizing Symptoms Early: The Importance of Medical Attention for LVDD